- How to buy cryptocurrency in Canada

-Market volatility is always a risk.
-Whether investing in stocks, bonds, or Bitcoin, no one can ever predict exactly where the market will move.
-With crypto, however, this risk is compounded.
+- High volatility.
 Because it’s so new, and because the technology’s potential hasn’t been fully realized, the crypto market is highly sensitive to changes in public perception.
 Accept erratic price movements and high volatility.

-As if volatility wasn’t enough, investors also have to worry about hackers and bugs breaking into exchanges or wallets and depleting your crypto.
+- Security risks.
+Crypto is digital currency.
+As such, you could get hacked or have bugs deplete your holdings.
 Though many exchanges and wallets have become highly secure over the years, the threat of a security breach is still a possibility.

-In the beginning, illiquidity (or the inability to sell an investment quickly for a reasonable price) was a major risk for crypto holders.
-These days, the rapid development of exchanges, payment cards, and regulations has made cashing out or trading crypto much easier.
+- Illiquidity.
+Illiquidity (or the inability to sell an investment quickly for a reasonable price) is still a problem for some cryptocurrencies.
+That said, the rapid development of exchanges, payment cards, and regulations have made cashing out or trading crypto increasingly easier.